No products in the cart.

 - Trace and cut out

-Trace onto felt.
+Trace onto the felt.
 I make light lines with a permanent marker, then just flip over for play.
 I also used a thick felt (I think it’s typically used as a base for needle felting).
 This felt made really nice, thick cookies that work especially well for pretend play and covering with felt “icing”.

 Cut out your felt gingerbread cookies using craft or sewing scissors.